 Brendan Michael Harnett Infantile Spasms Mini-Grant

 The Harnett Mini-Grant was founded by Mr. Michael Harnett in January 2014 as a memorial to his nephew, Brendan Michael Harnett, who was diagnosed with Infantile Spasms and passed away before his first birthday.
-Each year during Infantile Spasms Awareness Week, one $1,000 mini-grant is awarded to a child with infantile spasms and his caregivers to cover the cost of medical devices, treatments, therapies, or other services not covered by insurance.
+Each year during ISAW, one $1,000 mini-grant is awarded to a child with infantile spasms and his caregivers to cover the cost of medical devices, treatments, therapies, or other services not covered by insurance.
 Learn more about Brendan on the “Family Stories” tab.
 The call for applications for the 2017 Harnett Infantile Spasms Mini-Grant will begin September 1, 2017.